spinen/laravel-mail-assertions/readme.md

 ## Configuration

-In order for the package to be able to make assertions on the email, it has to be able to "read" the messages.
-It does so by parsing the laravel log, so the mail driver has to be log.
+In order for the package to be able to make assertions on your emails, it has to be able to "read" the messages.
+It does so by parsing the laravel log, so your mail driver has to be "log" for this package to function.

 ## Usage